 “Why can’t I send the password through email?
 It’s super easy and convenient!”

+No, unfortunately, the statement above is false…and dangerous.
 The potential for accidental disclosure of private information is high.
 Employees may not understand the consequences of such disclosure or may not be aware of the confidentiality of certain types of data.

 - email is sent in plain text